The annual update is in progress.

 Find areas classified as DWS

 To find areas classified as DWS, search the Health Workforce Locator.
-You can search the locator by specialty.
+For specialists subject to section 19AB, you can search the locator by specialty.